 “I’ve been in a position where we haven’t had everything we have needed at all times.
 It hurts me to see other people in that position.
 That’s when they need support the most.”

 Johnson’s recognition automatically qualifies her as a finalist for Youth Resources’ Youth of the Year award.
 She joins St. Ben’s Josee Gibson, Castle’s Hadley Mosby and Landon Eisenhut, McGary’s Elijah Brinkley, North High School’s Emily Westrich, Mater Dei’s Grant Riordan, and North Junior High’s Geoffrey Grant Greer as 2016-17 Youth of the Month recipients.
 Youth Resources will name its Youth of the Year at its annual Hall of Fame Celebration on April 19.

-To nominate a student (5-18) for Youth of the Month, visit youth-resources.org.
+To nominate a student (5-18) for Youth of the Month, visit youth-resources.org/hall-of-fame.

 Jeremy Brown is the TEENPOWER, Special Events & Communications Coordinator at Youth Resources.